-Light weight cloth is recommended for April to the end of October, warm garment are required.
-You can wear simple like pants, Ti-shirt, light trousers.
-In the months of November to end of March there will be cold and you are advisable to carry light jackets.
-Winter season starts from December to February this is core winter you have to wears thick clothes like Sweater, thick jacket and trousers.
+A lightweight cloth is recommended for April to the end of October, warm garments are required.
+You can wear simple like pants, T-shirt, light trousers.
+In the months of November to end of March, there will be cold and you are advised to carry light jackets.
+Winter season starts from December to February this is core winter you have to wear thick clothes like Sweater, thick jacket, and trousers.
 Most of the Northern belt of the trans- Himalayan zone is rain shadowed and ideal for trekking especially such as Upper Mustang, Dolpo, Manaslu, Around Annapurna etc.

 HOW CAN WE GET IN NEPAL?